Javascript is not enabled.

 You are now leaving AARP.org and going to a website that is not operated by AARP.
 A different privacy policy and terms of service will apply.

-Setting your clock forward can impact appetite and focus, and may increase the risk of a heart attack or stroke
+The twice-yearly time reset can negatively affect your mood, and may increase the risk of a heart attack or stroke

 spinner image pattern of blue retro alarm clocks show 2 o'clock and one black shows 3 o’clock.
 Changing to daylight savings time